 Any drug that is to be injected needs to be dissolved in a solution.
 Sterile water is the safest choice, however brown heroin is more easily dissolved in acids such as lemon juice or vinegar.
 The problem here is that both these substances may contain bacteria or become contaminated.
 Also, lemon juice has been associated with thrush and other fungal infections.
 Vitamin C is thought to be the safest acid to use, though it still has dangers.

-When injected into a vein, all the drug enters the blood stream and some is carried directly to the brain, producing a noticeable effect within seconds.
+When injected into a vein, the drug enters the blood stream and some is carried directly to the brain, producing a noticeable effect within seconds.
 For these reasons the onset of the drug’s effects (the ‘rush’) is quicker and more striking after injection.
-Drugs like heroin or cocaine for injecting are usually injected directly into the vein.
+Drugs like heroin or cocaine, that have been prepared for injecting, are usually injected directly into the vein.
 Other drugs such as anabolic steroids are injected under the skin or into muscles.
-Spoon used to dissolve & heat heroin in solution

 For some people the ritual of injection may become as important as the effect of the drug, and if no drugs are available almost anything will be injected including warm water.

 While injecting is the most dangerous mode of administration there are steps that can be taken to reduce its risks.
 It is important to keep equipment as sterile as possible and to avoid sharing.
 If needles are shared then it is safer to use low dead space versions.
 These syringes have less space between the needle and the plunger after injecting which means that less blood and drug remain here and so there is less risk of spreading blood-borne viruses, such as HIV and hepatitis B and C.

 This animation explains more: Low Dead Space Needles and Syringes.